Compact Hermitian Young Projection Operators: Tableaux, projectors, birdtracks, and conventions

-Before we set out to achieve Goals~\ref{thm:OpsSpanGoal} and~\ref{thm:MOLDOpsGoal}, we will provide a short sketch of birdtracks as they relate to Young tableaux in section~\ref{sec:BirdtracksSection}, mainly to prepare for section~\ref{sec:Notation} where we establish the notation used in this paper.
-For a more comprehensive introduction to the birdtrack formalism, refer to~\cite{Cvitanovic:2008zz}.
+Before we set out to achieve Goals~\ref{thm:OpsSpanGoal} and~\ref{thm:MOLDOpsGoal}, we will provide a short sketch of birdtracks and the way in which they relate to Young tableaux in section~\ref{sec:BirdtracksSection}, mainly to prepare for section~\ref{sec:Notation} where we establish the notation used in this paper.
+For a more comprehensive introduction to the birdtrack formalism refer to~\cite{Cvitanovic:2008zz}.

 \ytableausetup {mathmode, boxsize=normal}